nhm-herpetology/museum-NGS-training/Unit_03/Molecular_Lab/README.md

 6. Make Master Mix #2, the **Block Mix** in a 1.5 mL tube:
   * 2.5 uL of Block O
   * 2.5 uL of Block C
-  * 0.5 uL of Block X
+  * 0.5 uL of Block X (Called 'Block A' for Illumina single index adapters)

  7. Mix the **Block Mix** by pipetting.
 Transfer 5 uL to a fresh PCR tube.